-- The School administration must ensure that all IB candidates: - o understand what constitutes academic honesty and an authentic piece of work - o understand what constitutes malpractice, particularly plagiarism and collusion - receive guidance on the skills of academic writing and acknowledging sources - know the consequences of being found guilty of malpractice. - The School administration promotes good academic practice and a school culture that actively encourages academic honesty. - The School delegates appropriate human resources (teachers and DP Coordinator) to be responsible for different aspects in upholding academic honesty. - The School will support the IBO fully in the prevention, detection and investigation of malpractice in all stages of the IB assessments in addition to the School's assessments and assignment in different subject areas.
-In the event of a candidate being investigated for malpractice in IB assessments, the School will take on additional responsibilities as stipulated in related documents.
+- The School administration must ensure that all aged appropriate students: - o understand what constitutes academic integrity and an authentic piece of work - o understand what constitutes malpractice, particularly plagiarism and collusion - o receive guidance on the skills of academic writing and acknowledging sources - know the consequences of being found guilty of malpractice. - The School administration promotes good academic practice and a school culture that actively encourages academic integrity. - The School delegates appropriate human resources (teachers and administrators) to be responsible for different aspects in upholding academic integrity. - The School will support the external examination boards fully in the prevention, detection and investigation of malpractice in all stages of their assessments in addition to the School's assessments and assignment in different subject areas.
+In the event of a student being investigated for malpractice in external assessments, the School will take on additional responsibilities as stipulated in related documents.

-3.4 Parents Responsibility
+3.4.
+Parents Responsibility

-- While parents' participation is a key part in the success of students' education, a balanced parent involvement taking a supportive role will give students a suitable space for responsibility and growth. - The School expects all Form 5 and Form 6 students' parents and legal guardians to be aware of the academic policy, and feel comfortable raising concerns and questions about other policies and procedures with the teachers, the DP Coordinator and/or the school administration.
+- While parents' participation is a key part in the success of students' education, a balanced parent involvement taking a supportive role will give students a suitable space for responsibility and growth. - The School expects all students' parents and legal guardians to be aware of the academic policy, and feel comfortable raising concerns and questions about other policies and procedures with the teachers and/or the school administration.

-3.5 Stages and Consequences of Suspected Malpractice
+3.5.
+Stages and Consequences of Suspected Malpractice

-The violation of standards and expectations of the academic honesty policy and fail to strive for excellence minimises the effect of a meaningful education.
+The violation of standards and expectations of the academic integrity policy and fail to strive for excellence minimizes the effect of a meaningful education.
 On the other hand, before reaching the final stage of reconciliation, it would still be possible for this form of misconduct to be an opportunity for the students to grow and learn.
-Therefore the School has established three stages of consequences to deal with malpractice, hoping that maximum tolerance is exercised in guiding the students to uphold standards of academic honesty and forming their values.
+Therefore, the School has established three stages of consequences to deal with malpractice, hoping that maximum tolerance is exercised in guiding the students to uphold standards of academic integrity and forming their values.